1st Trimester

 Abdominal bloating and mild cramping as your uterus expands

 Eat small, frequent meals throughout the day.
 Keep crackers by your bedside for morning nausea.
 Ginger biscuits can also help.
 Stay hydrated with small sips of water, ginger tea, or clear broths.
 Avoid triggers and consider vitamin B6 supplements.
-Consult your GP or midwife if symptoms persist, as you may need a prescription for anti-sickness medication (anti-emetics).
+Consult your GP or midwife if symptoms persist, as you may need a prescription for anti-sickness medication.

 Keep taking your antenatal vitamins daily, especially folic acid (400 micrograms).
-If morning sickness makes this difficult, try taking them powderised, with food or before bed.
+If morning sickness makes this difficult, try taking them with food or before bed.
 Some women find gummy vitamins easier to tolerate.
 Remember, folic acid is available free on prescription in the UK.

-Rest and Self-Care
+Rest and self-care

 Listen to your body and rest when needed.
 This extreme fatigue is normal and temporary.
-Go to bed earlier, take short naps if possible, and do not feel guilty about needing extra sleep - your body is working incredibly hard!
+Go to bed earlier, take short naps if possible, and do not feel guilty about needing extra sleep.
+Your body is working incredibly hard.

 • Severe nausea and vomiting preventing you from keeping fluids down (hyperemesis gravidarum)

-• Ongoing/increased vaginal bleeding or spotting
+• Ongoing or increased vaginal bleeding or spotting

 • Severe abdominal pain or cramping

-• Fever over 38°C (100.4°F)
+• Fever over 38°C

 • Severe headaches or vision changes